The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 I told him that Dawn was very interested in him and that even if he was not interested in her as a girlfriend, it wouldn’t do him any harm if he took her home from time to time as well as taking me home now and then if he still wanted to.
 I said that whatever he chose to do, the fact remained that I did not want to spend ALL my time in his company.
 Ruth Eakins pulled up in her car at about this time and she gave Lew a lift and I rode home.
 It was getting rather late when I arrived home and after I had dressed for Young Folks, I decided not to be bothered with buses and trams, but rather to ride my bike.

-It was a wonderful ride, tail wind all the way and a lovely evening to top it off.
+It was a wonderful ride, a tailwind all the way, and a lovely evening to top it off.
 I arrived on time (wonder of wonders).
 I was a bit hot though.
-I washed my face and plastered some “Gemey” on so that I didn’t smell too much as though I had ridden half way round the world.
+I washed my face and plastered some “Gemey” on so that I didn’t smell too much as though I had ridden halfway around the world.
 I walked in first with the other girls coming after, and there was Lew sitting in the seat next to the one I usually sit on, with his file of my notes on his lap and showing them to Ron Hicks.
 Nancy King and I got talking after the meeting about our memories of “Shipton,” Cobbitty, Camden, in other words, the Josephs.
-Nancy still feels rather strongly about the Joseph family, because it brought tears into her eyes just thinking about them.
+Nancy still feels rather strongly about the Joseph family, because it brought tears to her eyes just thinking about them.

 Dean Pitt came up while we were talking and he joined in our conversation.
 He’s a nice lad, bit shy, though.
 Robin Mansfield is nice too.
 In fact the whole crowd of the Woodville contingent are awfully nice.
 Judith Mansfield is getting excited about the Youth Conference and it even made me feel a bit excited too.